woodnsec/IoT-Forensics/milestone-2.md

 Our project objectives have changed based upon our research.
 We discovered that many of the existing frameworks for forensics and IoT forensics are very similar to one another.
 They focus on a few core principles and differences from traditional forensics to IoT forensics.
 As a result we've decided to focus more on the practical application of IoT forensics with hands on experiments, and shift away from developing our own framework.
 <br>
 #### These are the outcomes we derived after researching digital forensic frameworks
-* **Research Methodology:** We examined and selected technical procedures to use and reference as we move into the hands on portion of our project.
+* **Research Methodology:** We examined and selected technical procedures to use and reference as we move into the hands-on portion of our project.
 We will refer to the processes and procedures presented in the Computer Forensics Technical Procedure Manual (North Carolina State Bureau of Investigation) and the Forensic Examination of Digital Evidence: A Guide for Law Enforcement (US Department of Justice).

 * **Research and Framework Selection:** We examined multiple digital forensics frameworks from over the years and analyzed their applicability to our project.
 We determined that the Comprehensive and Harmonized framework proposed by Valgarevic and Venter was the most suitable for our needs.
 We will also refer to ACPO and NIST.